-If you follow me on social media, you probably noticed that I’m obsessed with carbohydrates. 😉 This is because I follow a high carb low fat (HCLF) vegan diet.
+If you follow me on social media, you probably noticed that I’m obsessed with carbohydrates. 😉 This is because I follow a high carb low fat (HCLF) vegan lifestyle, otherwise known as a whole foods plant-based (WFPB) lifestyle.
 I focus on whole foods like fruits, veggies, and grains.
 I eat oatmeal every day and my favourite staples are pasta, potatoes, and rice.
 Fruit is my favourite snack (or meal depending what season it is!).
 I eat until I’m satisfied and I never restrict my calories.

 I love living this way!
 I have more energy, clearer skin, and digestion issues are a thing of the past.
 And best of all, I’ve lost weight while eating as much food as I care for.
 No more counting calories or restricting!
 This lifestyle is about abundance.

 If you follow HCLF, you never have to go hungry!
 You can be healthy and fit effortlessly, eating as many carbs as you care for as long as you stay active.
 If you like running, run!
 If you don’t like running, try biking, walking, or swimming.
 You need to move your body every day.

 The three main components to the HCLF lifestyle are eating carbs without restriction, minimising your fat intake, and staying active.

 High carb means I focus on eating as many carbohydrates as I care for (relative to my activity level) because carbs are our main source of energy.
 Carbs include fruits (with the exception of avocado and durian), veggies, potatoes, oats, rice, bread, pasta (gluten-free and wheat-based), and even foods like vegan pizza if prepared without vegan cheese or pesto.
 These foods should be eaten in abundance whenever you are hungry, and with little to no fat or oil.